shrinerb/shrine/doc/creating_plugins.md

+---
+id: creating-plugins
-# Writing a Plugin
+title: Writing a Plugin
+---

-Shrine has a lot of plugins built-in, but you can also easily create your own.
+Shrine has a lot of plugins built-in, but you can use Shrine's plugin system to create your own.

+## Definition

 Simply put, a plugin is a module:

 ```rb